-Richmond Hill Public Library has chosen Ristech’s Viewscan III microfilm/microfiche readers for their library patrons to research and browse their extensive collection.
-This aquisition will benefit the community by prioviding them access to an emmense wealth of local history and geneological data.
+Richmond Hill Public Library has chosen Ristech’s Viewscan III microfilm/microfiche readers for their library.
+Patrons are now able to research and browse the Library’s extensive microfiche collection.
+This acquisition will benefit the community by providing patrons access to an immense wealth of local history and genealogical data.

 Microfilm is a photograph (generally a negative image) of a paper or computer record usually reduced in size from the original.
-Microfilm may be used as a verb to describe the actual process of microfilming or as a noun to describe the photographic media.
+The microfilm may be used as a verb to describe the actual process of microfilming or as a noun to describe the photographic media.

 The Richmond Hill Public Library has served the community for more than 150 years.
 The Library has over 66,000 active users with on average 20,000 people per week coming to the libraries, using services, resources and programs.
 It serves the population of approximately 165,000 Richmond Hill residents through its four branches: Central Library, Oak Ridges Moraine Library, Richmond Green Library and Richvale Library.

 The Library’s mission is to provide a progressive user-oriented library service which responds to and anticipates the educational, leisure and other information needs within the community by:

 Promoting a lifelong interest in learning

 Supporting the pursuit of learning

 Providing information needed for daily living and life transitions